-The facility was scheduled to mature on February 10, 2024 ("Maturity Date") but was extended to March 11, 2024.
-On March 11, 2024, the Company paid off the remainder of the principal balance of \$1.35 million and has no borrowings outstanding under the Perceptive Credit Agreement as of March 31, 2024.
+The facility was scheduled to mature on February 10, 2024 ("Maturity Date") but was extended to March 11, 2024, pursuant to that certain eight amendment to the Perceptive Credit Agreement dated February 9, 2024.
+On March 11, 2024, the Company paid off the remainder of the principal balance of \$1.35 million and has no borrowings outstanding under the Perceptive Credit Agreement as of June 30, 2024.
 The Perceptive Credit Agreement terminated upon repayment of the remaining balance.